Wendisches Museum

 Are there restrooms and cafes?

-Facilities such as restrooms may be available; check the official website for details about on-site dining options.
+Facilities such as restrooms and nearby cafes may be present.
+Confirm with the official website for the most current information.

 What should I wear?